MartyMiniac/GroupTcpMesenger/README.md

 Currently the project is under development and can only be used to communicate between two system.
 Also the GUI Support has not yet been added.
 The Project has been made in BlueJ IDE in jdk12 update 221..

+UPDATE: Now this is a server allowing to work as a group chat.